GraysonBerman/DatabaseManagement/Assignment3/README.md

 It has these attributes:
 fullName, firstName, lastName, gender, email, phoneNum, state, city, occupation, dateOfBirth, creditCardNum, creditCardSecCode
 It prints out to a CSV file.
 I provided a CSV file in the repo called FakerData.csv

+This file is used to generate fake data using Faker.
+You need to install Faker and pandas using pip in the python console in order to generate and export the data as a CSV
+Karl Hickel showed me how faker works and gave me a link to the website https://faker.readthedocs.io/en/master/locales/en_US.html#faker-providers-credit-card so that I could find functions for Faker.